This documents the new v2 API. For v1 docs, go here.

 The API itself does not collect personal data.
 However, the public app runs behind Cloudflare for performance, and Cloudflare will collect some basic information for analytics.
 This does not apply if you run the API privately.

-If you notice a currency missing from our data, please open an issue and include a suggested source with the missing data.
-We're looking for non-commercial sources that publish current and historical daily rates at the end of each working day.
+If you know of a provider we should add, please open an issue and include a link to the source.
+We're looking for non-commercial sources that publish current and historical rates at least daily.

 How accurate are the rates?